Shriniwas410/Highest-profit/README.md

 # Highest-Profit
 This solution is for the Highest-Profit challenge mentioned.

-The following is the description of the files in the repositiory:
+The following is the description of the files in the repository:

 1. Highest-profit.ipynb - Jupiter notebook executable code with examples

 2. data.csv - Original Raw data file

-3. data2.json - Cleaned data file with only numeric values for “Profit(in millions)” column
+3. data2.json - Cleaned data file with only numeric values for the “Profit(in millions)” column.

 4. data_sorted.json - This file contains the cleaned sorted data required for the challenge.